numba/numba/docs/source/reference/pysupported.rst

-Here's an example using ``List()`` to create ``numba.typed.List`` inside a jit-compiled function and letting the compiler infer the item types:
+Here's an example using ``List()`` to create ``numba.typed.List`` inside a jit-compiled function and letting the compiler infer the item type:

 .. literalinclude:: ../../../examples/typed_list_usage.py
    :language: python